groupdocs-metadata/GroupDocs.Metadata-for-.NET/README.md

 **Development Environments:** Microsoft Visual Studio, Xamarin.Android, Xamarin.IOS, Xamarin.Mac, MonoDevelop 2.4 and later\
 **Supported Frameworks:** .NET Framework 2.0 or higher, .NET Standard 2.0, .NET Core 2.1 & 2.0, Mono Framework 1.2 or higher

-## Getting Started with GroupDocs.Metadata for .NET
+## Get Started with GroupDocs.Metadata for .NET

 Are you ready to give GroupDocs.Metadata for .NET a try?
 Simply execute `Install-Package GroupDocs.Metadata` from Package Manager Console in Visual Studio to fetch & reference GroupDocs.Metadata assembly in your project.
 If you already have GroupDocs.Metadata for .NET and want to upgrade it, please execute `Update-Package GroupDocs.Metadata` to get the latest version.